awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Taints`  <a name="cfn-eks-nodegroup-taints"></a>
 The Kubernetes taints to be applied to the nodes in the node group when they are created\.
 Effect is one of `No_Schedule`, `Prefer_No_Schedule`, or `No_Execute`\.
 Kubernetes taints can be used together with tolerations to control how workloads are scheduled to your nodes\.
+For more information, see [Node taints on managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/node-taints-managed-node-groups.html)\.
 *Required*: No
 *Type*: List of [Taint](aws-properties-eks-nodegroup-taint.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)